WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

     internet resource.
 As a result, the initial trustworthiness of the identity is as strong as the internet resource being used: obviously this differs between an SSL-secured web site of an acclaimed organisation and for instance a pseudonymous social media post.
 Although an internet site is vulnerable to being compromised and an attacker could alter the authentication data on the internet resource, this will never result in a valid digital signature as long as the private key remains secret.

 2. The second method uses a pre-shared token.
-The originator and a receiver exchange a token, which is not known to anybody else until the originator identifies himself by putting the token in the initial authentication message.
+The originator and a receiver exchange a token, which is not known to anybody.
+The the originator identifies himself by putting a combined hash of the token and the blockchain account in the initial authentication message.
 The receiver can verify now that the claimed blockchain address actually belongs to the originator who was in prior possession of the token.
-The originator may do this multiple times with different tokens and/or different receivers.
+Note that the secret token itself is not revealed.
+The originator may do this multiple times with different tokens, different accounts and/or different receivers, and any combination of those.

 The initial authentication can be enhanced by using multiple initial authentication messages, i.e. by combining both verification methods,